InfuseAI/primehub-site/docs/design/image-builder.md

 ![](assets/custom-image-flow-diagram.png)

-We use a CRD ImageSpec to get specific definetion of our image setup, [primehub-controller](https://github.com/InfuseAI/primehub-controller) will base on it to generate a CRD ImageSpecJob for image building job, ImageSpecJob likes a revision of ImageSpec.
-Then controller will convert package manifest to a Dockerfile and create a corresponding pod to build the Dockerfile through [buildah](https://github.com/containers/buildah).
-Once the status of building pod changes, it wil be updated back to `.status` in ImageSpecJob and ImageSpec.
-Once the building job succeeded, the built image will be pushed to container registry that we configured.
+We use a CRD ImageSpec to get specific definition of our image setup, [primehub-controller](https://github.com/InfuseAI/primehub-controller) will base on it to generate a CRD ImageSpecJob for an image building job, ImageSpecJob likes a revision of ImageSpec.
+Then the controller will convert package manifest to a Dockerfile and create a corresponding pod to build the Dockerfile through [buildah](https://github.com/containers/buildah).
+Once the status of building pod changes, it will be updated back to `.status` in ImageSpecJob and ImageSpec.
+Once the building job succeeded, the built image will be pushed to the container registry that we configured.

 ### Image Builder spec